michael2012z/BitBible/markdown/JPS/files/Gen.md

 21. And he said unto him: 'See, I have accepted thee concerning this thing also, that I will not overthrow the city of which thou hast spoken.

-22. Hasten thou, escape thither; for I cannot do any thing till thou be come thither.' --Therefore the name of the city was called Zoar.--That is, Little, see verse 20.
+22. Hasten thou, escape thither; for I cannot do any thing till thou be come thither.' --Therefore the name of the city was called Zoar.--

 23. The sun was risen upon the earth when Lot came unto Zoar.